Tutorial

 The filabuild tool generates multiple copies of the input PDB file in the z-direction according to a user-specified helical symmetry, and in the (x,y) direction, according to a specified offset.
 All helical parameters, the start angle, flipping of filaments, etc., can be adjusted by the user in the configuration files.

-Here we show how this is done with some of the provided input files.
+Here we show how this is done with the provided input files.
 At the shell prompt, enter (you can cut and paste this):

 ./filabuild nohy_start_sd1.pdb configure_36_17_bundle.dat 13_sd1_bundle.pdb